The 2020 Worldwide Corona Crisis: Destroying Civil Society, Engineered Economic Depression, Global Coup d’État and the “Great Reset”

 It announced funding for its existing partnership with Inovio and The University of Queensland (Australia).
 In addition, CEPI confirmed (January 23) its contract with Moderna, Inc. and the U.S. National Institute of Allergy and Infectious Diseases (NIAID) headed by Dr. Anthony Fauci, who has been instrumental in waging the fear and panic campaign across America: “Ten Times Worse than Seasonal Flu”.
 (See WEF Video)

-CEPI is dealing simultaneously with several pharmaceutical companies.
-The Moderna- NIAID in all likelihood is slated to implement the COVID-19 vaccine in the US.
+CEPI was dealing simultaneously with several pharmaceutical companies.
+The Moderna- NIAID was slated to implement the COVID-19 vaccine in the US (launched in late November 2020).

 On January 31st, the day following the WHO’s official launching of the global public health emergency and Trump’s decision to curtail air travel with China, CEPI announced its partnership with CureVac AG, a German-based biopharmaceutical company.